-It’s now mid-July, 2018 and we know that some people are upset because we may not have the size, or color, or style of the Xero Shoe that you want.
+We know that some people are upset because we may not have the size, or color, or style of the Xero Shoe that they want.

 Clearly, it’s not our intention to run out of inventory and be unable to replace it in a timely manner.
 It’s happening for a few reasons, that I describe in this video:

 Okay, so why can’t you always get the Xero Shoes you want?
 In short, the biggest cause is how fast we’re growing!

 When we bring in a new product, or even bring in more of an existing product, we’re basically guessing how well it’s going to sell.

 No company has ever gotten this formula perfect.
 If they did, there would be no TJ Maxx or Ross or Marshall’s or any of the other overstock and closeout stores.

 But this is especially challenging for a new and rapidly-growing company like ours.

 When we’re wrong — when demand is WAY greater than we expected — the issue morphs to one of timing and minimums.